 Developed by One-O-One Games and distributed by Daedalic Entertainment, The Suicide of Rachel Foster falls, in fact, in that genre so mistreated today by the players who see in it more a strange bogeyman, that not the spiritual heir of the graphic adventures point and click so much in vogue on PC over the years' 90 of the last century.
 Going beyond some prejudice too many, many players have been able to enjoy, in the past, excellent video game experiences like Firewatch or The Vanishing of Ethan Carter, just to name a couple.
 Will the One-O-One Games creature match them?

-It is 1993 and Nicole she is now an adult woman who has perennially lived on the run from her past.
-She grew up in the county of Lewis & Clark where she ran the prestigious business with her family Timberline Hotel, a hotel facility located in Montana.
+It is 1993 and Nicole she is now an adult woman who has perpetually lived on the run from her past.
+She grew up in Lewis & Clark County where, with her family, she ran the prestigious Timberline Hotel, a hotel facility located in Montana.
 Everything was going well, until a crack formed in his ideal portrait of the perfect family: his father Leonard fell in love with sixteen year old Rachel Foster, daughter of the local reverend.
 A forbidden love that aroused scandal when it came to the surface.

-Rachel committed suicide and an autopsy on the body revealed how pregnant she was with the man.
+Rachel committed suicide and an autopsy on her body revealed how pregnant she was with the man.

 It was at that moment that Nicole's family crumbled: she and her mother packed their bags and left forever the places where they had lived, leaving their father alone in Montana to manage the structure.
 Ten years have passedLeonard has just died and Nicole finds herself in front of a letter from her mother, who disappeared years earlier due to a serious illness, who with a heartfelt appeal advises her to sell the hotel, pay for her studies and donate the rest to the Foster family .
 Nicole then goes to the Timberline Hotel to check the property with the help of her lawyer and proceed with the authorization to sell.